woodsh17/LigandMPNN/docs/source/examples.md

 ```

 ## Side chain packing examples
+The `pack_side_chains` option can be used to generate output PDBs with the proper side chain identities and atoms already present.

 ### Design a new sequence and pack side chains (return 1 side chain packing sample - fast)
 Design a new sequence using any of the available models and also pack side chains of the new sequence.
 Return only a single solution for the side chain packing.